ivadomed/model_seg_sci/README.md

 ## Citation Info

-If you find this work and/or code useful for your research, please cite our paper:
+If you find this work and/or code useful for your research, please cite our papers:

 ```
 @article {Naga Karthik2024.01.03.24300794,